 Also, glutamine assists with fighting catabolism, or the complex process of molecule breakdown within the muscles.
 It also assists with intestinal health, keeping your gut flora balanced.

 Glutamine cannot be stored in the body for long periods, so it is essentially a "use it or lose it" kind of supplement.
-However, when taken in higher doses pre and post-workout, glutamine can be beneficial regarding muscle recovery.
+However, when taken in higher doses pre and post-workout, glutamine can be beneficial for muscle recovery.

 While less popular among the average athlete, branch chain amino acids (BCAA's) – isoleucine, leucine, and valine – are considered a vital part of supplementation, particularly for athletes in strength-based sports.
-BCAAS is touted for its abilities in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.
+BCAAS is touted for its ability in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.